hdmf-dev/hdmf/docs/source/sidecar.rst

 .. _modifying_with_sidecar:

-Modifying an HDMF file with a sidecar JSON file
+Modifying an HDMF File with a Sidecar JSON File
 ===============================================

 Users may want to update part of an HDMF file without rewriting the entire file.